ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

     * [Kafka Brokers](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/#kafka-components) and architecture
     *  [GitOps approach for Day1 and Day 2 operations](#day-2-operations)

-## Review Event Stream user interface features
+## Review Event Streams user interface features

 There are a number of ways to navigate to Event Streams Console by getting the exposed routes